technomancy/bus-scheme/README.txt

 == Requirements

 Bus Scheme should run on (at least) Ruby 1.8, Ruby 1.9, and Rubinius.
+Any support for Windows is entirely accidental.

 == Contributing